Intel dossier

 What Makes Beaumont-Port Arthur Useful

-- Golden Pass LNG is a national energy infrastructure milestone.
-Train 1 producing first LNG on March 30, 2026, and loading first commercial cargo on April 20, 2026 — one of only a handful of large-scale LNG export facilities in U.S. history — generates a demand base for industrial real estate that is not replicated in most secondary markets.
-Trains 2 and 3 extend the construction demand cycle well into 2027.
+• Golden Pass LNG is a national energy infrastructure milestone.
+The source stack reports Train 1 first LNG on March 30, 2026, and first commercial cargo on April 20, 2026; those dates are useful for timing the construction-cycle thesis, but they need primary-source preservation before downstream work treats them as structured facts.
+Trains 2 and 3 extend the construction demand cycle into the late-2020s underwriting window.

-- Port Arthur LNG Phase 2 FID (September 2025) extends the construction horizon.
-The Bechtel-led Phase 1 program and the Phase 2 FID means the active construction workforce in this market does not roll off cleanly after Golden Pass completes — there is an overlapping demand layer running through the late 2020s.
+• Port Arthur LNG Phase 2 FID is reported to extend the construction horizon.
+The Bechtel-led Phase 1 program and source-note-reported Phase 2 FID mean the active construction workforce may not roll off cleanly after Golden Pass completes, but the exact phasing should be verified against project documents before capital treats the overlap as durable.

-- ExxonMobil Beaumont and Motiva Port Arthur are the two largest refineries in the United States.
-These facilities provide a permanent, throughput-stable operations employment base that does not fluctuate with the LNG construction cycle.
+• ExxonMobil Beaumont and Motiva Port Arthur are major permanent refinery anchors.
+These facilities provide a throughput-stable operations employment base that does not fluctuate with the LNG construction cycle.
 They represent the post-construction demand floor for the industrial and residential market.

 Where Discipline Matters

-- Hurricane risk is not a tail risk here — it is an operating cost.
-Insurance premiums up 60–100% since 2020.
-The standard Beaumont-area hard-market deductible structure (5–10% of TIV for wind/hail) means that gross yield arithmetic at a 7.5% cap can deteriorate quickly when actual carrying costs are modeled.
+• Hurricane risk is not a tail risk here — it is an operating cost.
+The source stack reports materially higher post-2020 insurance costs and hard-market wind / hail deductibles.
+Gross yield arithmetic can deteriorate quickly when actual carrying costs are modeled.
 NNN leases with explicit tenant-borne insurance obligations are the correct structure.
 Gross or modified-gross leases in this market are an underwriting trap.

 DB Metrics

 No Beaumont-Port Arthur structured market observations are currently recorded in data/properties.db.
-The metrics below are sourced from the canonical geo page.
+The metrics below are sourced from the canonical geo page and should be treated as unstructured source-stack evidence pending primary-source preservation.

-DB gaps: No industrial vacancy rate, asking rent PSF, multifamily vacancy, or multifamily rent observations are in the database for Beaumont-Port Arthur.
-All metrics sourced from geo page and production reports.
-Integration of a primary brokerage market report (CBRE, JLL, Cushman Gulf Coast coverage) is the recommended next intake step.
+DB gaps: No public structured industrial vacancy rate, asking rent PSF, multifamily vacancy, multifamily rent, retail, or office observations are in the database for Beaumont-Port Arthur.
+All metrics are sourced from the geo page and production reports.
+Integration of a primary brokerage market report (CBRE, JLL, Cushman Gulf Coast coverage) is the recommended next intake step before making asset-class-specific return conclusions.

 Best-Fit Capital